https://www.marshall.edu/honors

 Admission by Holistic Review

-Current students (continuing at Marshall from an earlier semester) and qualified transfer students (students who began their baccalaureate degree elsewhere before coming to Marshall) with at least a 3.5 college GPA (earned at Marshall for current students) in at least 12 completed credit hours, who will have no more than 30 earned credit-hours at the end of the Fall semester, may petition for admission by requesting to submit an application to the college.
-At the time of application, both current and transfer students may request a waiver of up to 6 hours of general Honors credits toward completion of the required Honors curriculum.
+Current students (continuing at Marshall from an earlier semester) and qualified transfer students (students who began their baccalaureate degree elsewhere before coming to Marshall) with at least a 3.5 college GPA (earned at Marshall for current students) in at least 12 completed credit hours, who will have no more than 30 earned credits at the end of the Fall semester, may petition for admission by requesting to apply to the college.
+At the time of application, current and transfer students may request a waiver of up to 6 credits of General Honors toward completion of the required Honors curriculum.

 Spring Semester